Rachel1112/Spotify-Music-Stream/README.md

 # Interface usage

-## '/me' method: get
-Get user data based on token
 ## '/search' method: get
 Query song information
-After entering keywords into the search box, click the "search" button.
+- After entering keywords into the search box, click the "search" button.
 The web page will display all search results.

 ## '/login' method: get
-The user is logged in, and encryption is used
+The user is logged in, and encryption is used.
+- Call the information in the MongoDB database.
+If the information is correct, allow the user to log in and jump to the music playback interface.

 ## '/register' method: post
 Registered user
+- Let users register information.
+The program will generate an encrypted token.

 ## '/music' method: post
 New solo song
 - After searching for songs, click the "add" button.
 The music will be added to the playlist.
 - Then click the "play" button in the playlist.
 The song will be illustrated in the player.
 - The user can drag the progress bar and click Pause/Start button to control playback.

 ## '/music' method: delete
-Delete the song data in the playlist according to the song id
+Delete the song data in the playlist according to the song id.